SteveDoyle2/cpylog/README.md

 The **additional** features that the ``SimpleLogger`` has:
  - support for colorama highlighting
    - automatically disabled when piping to a file
+   - automatically disabled in Spyder (new in v1.2)
  - HTML support for the Jupyter notebook
    - automatically enabled
  - overwritable log functions in order to integrate the log with a GUI